grapa-dev/grapa/README.md

 ```

 ### $ID
 Any identifier (starts with a letter and can follow with numbers and '-' but can not end with '-') will be initialized as an $ID.
 And an $ID can be used for many things, including associating a value.
-The '@' symbol is used to dereference an $ID to retrieve the data stored.
+The '@' symbol is used to de-reference an $ID to retrieve the data stored.

 Example of using an $ID as a variable:
 ```